 - A complete desktop system can require up to 1 GB.

-However, Kubuntu us mostly all of the Ubuntu packages and repositories but it uses the KDE Plasma Desktop instead of the GNOFME for the Desktop Environment.
-Kubuntu comes with preinstall office, email, graphics, photography, and music applications which ready to use at startup.
-There is an advantage of Kubuntu over Ubuntu that is Kubuntu is mobile-ready which means you can enable the easy integration between your PC desktop and phone or tablet, you just need to install KDE on your Android device and you can connect your Mobile with your desktop.
+There is an advantage of Kubuntu over Ubuntu, and that is that Kubuntu is mobile-ready, which means you can enable easy integration between your desktop and phone or tablet.
+You just need to install KDE on your Android device and you can connect your mobile with your desktop running Kubuntu.

 Minimum Requirements to Install Kubuntu:

 That sums up the top 10 Linux distributions.
 You can use the one that best meets all your requirements.
 To know whether a Linux distro works out well for you or not, there is the only the best thing to do, and this is to use it.